maukoski/Stack/README.md

 Unit tests are written using JUnit 4 and can be run as usual through your IDE or build system.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU 3.0 License - see the LICENSE file for details.